 4 Blarney Castle And Killarney.

 In the morning, travel along the Grand Parade and see Cork's City Hall and Opera House.
 Continue on to visit the ruined 15th century Blarney Castle, home of the famous Stone of Eloquence - once kissed, never forgotten!
-Then, onto Killarney where you join a local jarvey onboard a traditional horse-drawn jaunting car.
+Start your day with Insight Choice.
+Choose between a memorable ride on a horse-drawn jaunting car with the local jarveys or join a gentle hike with a Local Expert along the lake shore and past the farmlands of the Muckross Estate, admiring the incredible scenery.
+While there aren't any mountains to climb, walkers should be fit, have good walking shoes or boots, sunscreen and rain gear.
 The rest of the afternoon is at leisure.
-(B/D) Stay Two Nights: Killarney Avenue Hotel / Killarney Plaza Hotel and Spa, Killarney
+(B/D) Stay: Killarney Avenue Hotel, Killarney.

 5 Ring Of Kerry Experience.